yantar92/IMDgroup-pymatgen/README.md

 # Features

+-   Command line tools to generate, monitor, and post-process VASP inputs
--   Generate all possible unique insertion sites of an atom or molecule into a given structure.
+-   Finding all possible unique insertion sites of an atom or molecule into a given structure
+-   Finding all unique diffusion paths for an interstitial atom or molecule
 -   VASP input set optimized for cellulose relaxation.
     See Yadav, Malyi 2024 Cellulose (doi: [10.1007/s10570-024-05754-7](https://doi.org/10.1007/s10570-024-05754-7))